jnasante/ccew-ios-2016/07-tables/07-01-tables.markdown

 }
 ```

-Run the appliction.
+Run the application.
 In the simulator I can scroll the table by clicking on it with the mouse (trackpad), holding it and scrolling.

 Let's try a different table view cell.
 Change the cell type to `UITableViewCellStyleValue1` and add detail text via the `detailTextLabel` property: